 - More women are affected by depression than men.

 - At its worst, depression can lead to suicide.

-- There are effective treatments for depression.
+- There are effective psychological and pharmacological treatments for depression.

 Types and symptoms